 - Annual Memberships: Paid upfront for the year, often at a discounted rate.
 This generates upfront cash flow and long-term commitment.

 - Family / Group Plans: Discounted membership when multiple people join together.
 Helps increase volume without deeply discounting individual seats.
+If this model fits your gym, dig into the best practices for family membership pricing and retention before setting your rates.

 - Free Access + Add-Ons: Basic access is free or low-cost, and members pay for classes, seminars, or gear.
 Useful in community-driven organizations or when testing new markets.